Do you need a forensic document examiner expert witness?

-Although Q9 Consulting, Inc. is based in Riverside County, CA, Mike has worked as a forensic document examiner with clients in 16 states: California, Florida, Hawaii, Kansas, Louisiana, Michigan, Minnesota, Mississippi, New Jersey, New Mexico, New York, Pennsylvania, South Dakota, Texas, Utah, West Virginia.
+Although Q9 Consulting, Inc. is based in Riverside County, CA, Mike has worked as a forensic document examiner with clients in 27 states: Alaska, Arizona, California, Connecticut, Florida, Hawaii, Illinois, Kansas, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Jersey, New Mexico, New York, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Texas, Utah, Virginia, Washington, West Virginia.

 Bias is a problem in the legal system

-In many instances when the opposition receives his report the case settles.
+In many instances when the opposition receives Mike’s report the case settles.
 Mike is diligent and detail oriented.
-His experience as a speaker and teacher instructs the finder of fact in common language rather than technical speak.
+His experience as a speaker and teacher instructs the finder of fact in common language rather than technical jargon.

-The video below is an example of Mike speaking at the Forensic Expert Witness Association’s conference in San Diego on April 23, 2015.
+The video below is an example of Mike speaking at the San Diego Law Library.